The model of quark

 structure of hadrons’ matter and shows that quarks are the material

-the difference between the properties of hadrons can be due to the fact that
+particular, the difference between the properties of hadrons can be due to the

-they have different amounts of hadrons’ matter in its two states (α-phase and
+fact that they have different amounts of hadrons’ matter in its two states

-β-phase), which can be differently charged and magnetized with respect to each
+(α-phase and β-phase), which can be differently charged and magnetized with

-other and located in different spatial configurations.
-The latter is important
+respect to each other and located in different spatial configurations.

-spatially separated state, which can be decomposed into simpler hadrons.
 The

+quasi-equilibrium, spatially separated state, which can be decomposed into

-long lifetime of strange particles results from the way of their production,
+simpler hadrons.
+The long lifetime of strange particles results from the way of

 The massive charmed and beautiful